Doug Bruckner: Career highlights

 A featured correspondent on Extra and A Current Affair syndicated newsmagazines, it was as senior correspondent of the outrageous Hard Copy that Bruckner became known internationally.
-His exclusive reporting on the Menendez brothers, Cheyenne Brando and Michael Jackson, as well as prison interviews with "Long Island Lolita" Amy Fisher, the Nancy Kerrigan hit men and Charles Manson, made headlines around the world.
+His exclusive reporting on the Menéndez brothers, Cheyenne Brando and Michael Jackson, as well as prison interviews with "Long Island Lolita" Amy Fisher, the Nancy Kerrigan hit men and Charles Manson, made headlines around the world.

 Featured as narrator of television documentary special, Shadow Operations, about work of paranormal research group Project Camelot, that aired on truTV on November 7, 2012.

 Supervising producer of 2009 two-hour Fox network television special, "Octomom: The Incredible Unseen Footage", focusing on the chaotic life of Nadya Suleman, the single mother of 14 children.

 Produced segments with Jesse Ventura for the truTV series, Conspiracy Theory with Jesse Ventura, revealing new information on the assassination of John F. Kennedy and secrets of Area 51.

 Appears as a regular on the syndicated talk show, Maury, spotlighting video reality shows from Nash Entertainment.

 Voices and reports special features and trailer for 2007 Frozen Pictures nonfiction film, Basketball Man.

 Hosted the 1999 video/DVD Celebrities Caught on Camera: Volume 1.

 Played himself in the 1995 Universal motion picture, Casper.